dargad/sru-lint/README.md

 **What's the difference between console and JSON output?**
 Console output shows human-friendly snippets with syntax highlighting and context.
 JSON output provides structured data suitable for machine processing and integration with other tools.

+**How do I check Launchpad integration?**
+The publication-history, upload-queue, and launchpad-bug plugins integrate with Launchpad APIs to validate bug targeting, check for duplicate uploads, and verify publication status.
+These plugins require network access and may be slower than